Frequently Asked Questions

 What is your cancelation policy?

-Payment in full is required to book a reservation.
+Payment in full is required to complete a reservation.
 Once reserved, our cancellation policy is as follows:

-- 7 days or more notice from program date – there is a full refund less a $10.00 service fee.
+- 7 days or more notice - refunded in full

-- Within 24 hours of program – non-refundable
+- 24 hours or less notice - non-refundable

 What if it rains?